Inside Game

-Inside Game is a 2019 American sports drama written by Andy Callahan and directed by Randall Batinkoff and starring Scott Wolf, Eric Mabius, Will Sasso, and Lindsey Morgan.
+Inside Game is a 2019 American crime sports drama film directed by Randall Batinkoff and starring Scott Wolf, Eric Mabius, Will Sasso, and Lindsey Morgan.

 This film is based on the 2007 NBA betting scandal and centers on Tommy Martino (Wolf) and his two friends NBA referee Tim Donaghy (Mabius) and bookie Baba Battista (Sasso).
 It was released on November 1, 2019.
 Philadelphia, New York, New Jersey and Florida are the main settings and primary shooting locations were in the New Jersey environs.

 Plot

 The plot follows a betting scheme between the three childhood friends who were uniquely situated to their roles.